Reviewing models

 To learn more about how to refine models, see Refining models.

-After you have completed the refinement process, you are ready to deploy the best model.
+After you have completed the refinement process, you are ready to deploy your preferred model.